oceanprotocol/docs/discover/faq.md

 ⁣
 You can delegate veOCEAN to others in order to facilitate farming, however, you need to understand how this works. ⁣ ⁣
-You can get the necessary info here - https://docs.oceanprotocol.com/user-guides/data-farming ⁣
+You can get the necessary info in the [docs](https://docs.oceanprotocol.com/user-guides/data-farming). ⁣